tampubolon/data-pipeline/README.md

 Turnaround Time (TAT) and performance metrics are monitored using Amazon CloudWatch.
 Metrics and logs are configured for all services, including Lambda, S3, SQS and processing stack.
 Alerts and notifications are sent via SNS when anomalies (e.g., delayed processing, high resource utilization) are detected.

+---
+**How this arhicteture achieve Scalability, Reliablity and Maintenance-Less:**

 **Scalability**:
 - Serverless Services: Core components such as Lambda, SQS, and DynamoDB scale automatically with workload, handling peaks without manual intervention.